lsst-sitcom/sitcomtn-081/index.md

 The above image shows the hardpoint forces, it can be noted that the event starts at 01:08.
 To begin with the mirror was raised with the force balance system was active, then at 01:11:15 the force balance system was deactivated, starting at 01:11:45 the mirror was lowered and it reached the static supports at ~01:15:15.
 If the M1M3 cell had any positive feedback during the event, we would expect the amplitude of the hardpoint measured forces to change with time.
 Or we would expect the observed frequencies of the oscillation to change with the state of the M1M3.
-Based on the measured force image above the amplitude is roughly constant for each state of the mirror, and the Mirror did not break away.
+Based on the measured force image above the amplitude is roughly constant for each state of the mirror, and the mirror did not break away.
+There is no correlation between the TMA oscillation and the hardpoints behavior in the same period.
-*what is requirement for continuous oscillation: LTS-88-REQ-0065 All vibration sources from the mirror support system combined SHALL not produce more than +/- 0.38 micron of mirror piston motion, +/0.23 micron of mirror decenter and +/ 1 e-6 degree of mirror tilt (RMS values)*
-[LVV-11306]

 Below we show a Power Spectral Density (PSD) of the event computing it for the total event, and each of the different states of the M1M3 during the event.
 We see no evolution of the vibrations during the state changes of the M1M3 cell.
 **From this we conclude the cell was driven by the TMA but did not contain any positive feedback or coupling with the TMA, for this event**.